lerncare/eduquest/README.md

 - Vanilla JavaScript for frontend interactivity
 - Bootstrap for responsive design

+### Dependencies
+- Flask
+- Flask-SQLAlchemy
+- Flask-Login
+- Flask-Migrate
+- psycopg2-binary
+- Werkzeug

+(Note: Exact versions can be found in the pyproject.toml or requirements.txt file)

+### Current State
+The project has implemented core functionalities including user authentication, basic game components (MindMaster, Ressourcen-Rallye, and Zen-Zone), and user progress tracking.
+The database schema has been set up and migrations have been created.

+### Known Issues or Limitations
+- Database migration issues: There have been some challenges with applying migrations consistently.
+- Limited game content: The current implementation includes basic versions of the games, which need to be expanded.

 ### Next Steps
+- Resolve database migration issues
 - Implement remaining components of Ressourcen-Rallye
 - Develop Netzwerk-Nexus for collaboration features
 - Create Eltern-Escape-Room component
 - Enhance user interface and experience
 - Implement analytics for tracking overall user progress
+- Expand and refine existing game content

 This milestone represents the core functionality of EduQuest: Lehrkraft-Edition, providing a solid foundation for further development and feature expansion.